In today’s video, I’m going to be discussing how to make your rap songs more entertaining.

-As an entertainer, you are an outlet for people to escape at the end of a crappy day or stressful week.
+As an entertainer, you are an outlet for people to escape at the end of a boring day or stressful week.
 Try to keep in mind what other people are going through and create a song that lifts their burdens for a moment or makes them forget about all that is wrong in their world.
 And don’t be afraid to try and make people laugh in your songs.
 Every song doesn’t have to be so serious.
-Some songs can be all about having fun
+Some songs can be all about having fun!

 Be A Chef